Skip to content

 Its distinctive loop—in fact, the largest paved loop trail in the country—is dotted with dozens of small towns, so there is no shortage of amenities to meet traveler’s needs, including bathrooms, food and rest areas.
 Current plans call for a connection between Perry on the Raccoon River Valley Trail and Woodward on the High Trestle Trail, with pieces of this 9-mile route already built or under construction.
 As if connecting two of the state’s premier trails wasn’t thrilling enough, both are also part of the country-spanning Great American Rail-Trail.

-TRAIL OF THE MONTH: Raccoon River Valley Trail (September 2021)
+Related: Iowa’s Raccoon River Valley Trail

 Wabash Trace Nature Trail